d3v1c3nv11/MOD-IO2/readme.md

 If you forget the number of the address you can use the modio2tool to find the address, the command and parameter would be "modio2tool -l".
 You can also reset the default address (0x21) with the command and parameter "modio2tool -X".

 4.Release history:

+18 OCT 2018 – Released version 4.03 of the firmware – some bugs fixed, added Analog OUT future on GPIO2

 26 MAY 2015 - Released version 3.02 of the firmware - added new features, README revised.